BonsaiDen/JavaScript-Garden/doc/en/function/this.md

 A common misconception is that `this` inside of `test` refers to `Foo`; while in fact, it **does not**.

-In order to gain access to `Foo` from within `test`, it is necessary to create a local variable inside of `method` that refers to `Foo`.
+In order to gain access to `Foo` from within `test`, you can create a local variable inside of `method` that refers to `Foo`.

     Foo.method = function() {